The approximate number of Ph.D. degrees awarded each year

 The application will guide you through completion and prompt you to upload required materials.
-You must upload certain required items, including a Personal Statement of Purpose and, transcripts.
-You may upload additional items, such as a Writing Sample and Resume.
+You must upload certain required items, including a statement of purpose, proof of health insurance, and transcripts, You may upload additional items, such as a resume.
+GRE test scores are required and must be reported directly from the test agency.

-Students who have completed their bachelor’s degree or equivalent may be admitted to the Division of Special Registration as Special Students (SS).
+Students who have completed their bachelor’s degree or equivalent may be admitted to the Division of Special Registration as Visiting Students.
 Undergraduate students in combined or simultaneous B.S./M.S., B.A./M.A. or similar programs are eligible only if they can provide evidence, such as a transcript or other document, indicating that they have completed the bachelor’s portion of their program.

-Special Student (SS) applicants must provide undergraduate transcripts showing completion of the bachelor’s degree or its foreign equivalent, along with current graduate school transcripts.
+Visiting Student applicants must provide undergraduate transcripts showing completion of the bachelor’s degree or its foreign equivalent, along with current graduate school transcripts.

 All transcripts must be in English or translated into English and must be uploaded to the online application prior to submission.
 Please do not mail or have sent to us any transcripts as they cannot be accommodated and will be discarded.